 - Tobias DH, Eng C, McCurdy LD, et al.: Founder BRCA 1 and 2 mutations among a consecutive series of Ashkenazi Jewish ovarian cancer patients.
 Gynecol Oncol 78 (2): 148-51, 2000.
 [PUBMED Abstract]

 - Beller U, Halle D, Catane R, et al.: High frequency of BRCA1 and BRCA2 germline mutations in Ashkenazi Jewish ovarian cancer patients, regardless of family history.
 Gynecol Oncol 67 (2): 123-6, 1997.
 [PUBMED Abstract]

 - American Society of Clinical Oncology: American Society of Clinical Oncology policy statement update: genetic testing for cancer susceptibility.
 J Clin Oncol 21 (12): 2397-406, 2003.
 [PUBMED Abstract]

 - Robson ME, Storm CD, Weitzel J, et al.: American Society of Clinical Oncology policy statement update: genetic and genomic testing for cancer susceptibility.
 J Clin Oncol 28 (5): 893-901, 2010.
 [PUBMED Abstract]

-- Genetic Counseling as a Profession.
-Chicago, IL: National Society of Genetic Counselors, 2006.
-Also available online.
-Last accessed October 22, 2012.
+- What is Genetic Counseling?
+Chicago, IL: National Society of Genetic Counselors, 2014.
+Available online.
+Last accessed June 18, 2014.